 Home inspections are an important part of buying a home.
 They protect buyers, sellers and even real estate agents.
 In addition to standard inspections, some states require WDO inspections.
-The McCall Service team, providing termite control and other types of pest control in Florida and Georgia, explains how these special inspections can save you money and headaches.
+The McCall Service team, providing termite control and other types of pest control in Florida, explains how these special inspections can save you money and headaches.

 What Are WDO Inspections?